Think you need to clean your data?

 Clean Your Data, But Don’t Stop There

 You may find yourself in a situation where all of your data is a mess.
 So logically, you go through the process of fixing the dirty data, but then what?
-There’s more to the story.
+But, there’s more to the story.

 Caleb Blondet-Fraser, LeanData’s Sales Enablement Manager says, “If you don’t think about how your data is moving around, where it’s coming into the system, or where it’s being acted on, you could just end up back where you started with messy data.
 You haven’t done anything that will actually move the needle for your business.”